 To improve the use and effectiveness of content, marketing and sales should engage in the following behaviors:

-- Invite marketing to participate in sales demos and ride-a-longs to gain new perspective on target audiences and a day in the life of sales reps.
+Invite marketing to participate in sales demos and ride-alongs to gain new perspectives on target audiences and a day in the life of sales reps.

 A third symptom of misalignment involves siloed processes and tools that are structured around internal teams instead of the customer.
 Marketing and sales use different tools and processes for managing prospects and customers.
 Leads are passed over to sales to “take it from there.”
 Limited visibility may exist across the different systems being used, which can erode trust.